Apple Health managed care

 What is the difference in the plans?

-All plans cover the same basic services, but they have some differences in the way they provide services.
+All Apple Health plans cover the same basic services, but they have some differences in the way they provide services.
 The Welcome to Washington Apple Health booklet lists the basic services.
 Each health plan has its own network of providers, hospitals, and pharmacies.
 Please verify with the health plan that the providers you prefer are in the plan’s network.

 Before you can be in a managed care program, you must apply for services.